What?

 What is the Malta Initiative Priority List?

-Since 2017 the Mata Initiative has been working to update OECD Test Guidelines (TG) and Guidance Documents (GD) to ensure that they are applicable to nanomaterials and (other) advanced materials.
-OECD TGs are essential for industry and regulatory authorities involved in the testing and evaluation of chemicals and to ensure that legislation works.
+Since 2017 the Malta Initiative, which is a voluntary network without an official mandate, has initiated developments and updates of OECD Test Guidelines (TG) and Guidance Documents (GD) to ensure that they are applicable to nanomaterials and (other) advanced materials.

 In March 2024, the Malta Initiative released its Malta Initiative Priority List.
 This will help ensure that the harmonised methods that are required in the near future for nanomaterials and (other) advanced materials will be available.
 Ensuring that innovations in materials can come to the market and comply with regulations requires collaboration between experts from science, industry and authorities to set priorities for which test methods are required.